MicrosoftDocs/power-automate-docs/articles/desktop-flows/known-issues-limitations.md

   - enduser
 ---

-# Known issues and limitations with Power Automate Desktop (Preview)
+# Known issues and limitations with Power Automate Desktop

-This article provides details about the known issues and limitations in Power Automate Desktop (preview).
+This article provides details about the known issues and limitations in Power Automate Desktop.

 ## Datatables